-Our named executive officers are eligible to participate in benefits available generally to salaried employees, such as participation in our 401(k) Plan in the United States and our registered retirement savings plan in Canada, medical, dental, vision coverage, short-term disability insurance, long-term disability insurance, group life insurance, retiree medical benefits, paid time off, holiday, and the Employee Share Purchase Plan, in each case on the same basis as our other employees.
+Our named executive officers are eligible to participate in benefits available generally to salaried employees, such as participation in our 401(k) Plan in the United States and our retirement plan in Canada, medical, dental, vision coverage, short-term disability insurance, long-term disability insurance, group life insurance, health spending account, paid time off, holiday, and the Employee Share Purchase Plan, in each case on the same basis as our other employees.

-Since January 1, 2018, we have offered our employees in the United States the ability to participate in a 401(k) plan, with no employer contributions.
-Since January 1, 2021, we have offered our employees in Canada the ability to participate in a registered retirement savings plan.
-As of January 1, 2021, we started making non-matching employer contributions into both of these plans on behalf of participants equal to 3% of their base salary.
+We offer our employees in the United States the ability to participate in a 401(k) plan and we offer our employees in Canada the ability to participate in a retirement plan.
+We make non-matching employer contributions into both of these plans on behalf of participants equal to 3% of their base salary up to statutorily prescribed maximums.